Iraq Seeks To Double Crude Production, Rivaling Saudi Arabia

-The equally large Majnoon field was auctioned to Shell and Petronas.
+The equally large Majnoon field was auctioned to Shell (RDS.A, RDS.B) and Petronas (OTC:PNADF).
 In total, seven deals were signed in a two-day auction process.

 Iraq's production has been rising despite its battle with ISIS.
 Its November production was estimated to be 4.5 mmbd, the second highest in OPEC.
-An increase of 4.7 mmbd would put production over 9 mmbd, not much lower than Saudi Arabia.
+An increase of 4.7 mmbd would put production over 9 mmbd, not much lower than that of Saudi Arabia.

 During the presidential campaign, Trump had said he would "knock the hell out of ISIS."
 Russian President Vladimir Putin has expressed hopes that Donald Trump will improve U.S.-Russian cooperation.
 But U.S. officials have legal constraints on how far they can go due to American law which currently prohibits any military-to-military relations with Russia as a result of its annexation of Ukraine's Crimea region.
 Lukoil's involvement in Iraq gives Russia an even greater incentive to destroy ISIS.